 The Flash workspace can be customized.
 You can open multiple panels, windows, and toolbars.
 You can move and resize the timeline and other panels, or choose a predefined style, from Window menu -> Workspace

-The stage The stage is the large white rectangle in the center of Flash's workspace, it is like a virtual canvas.
+is the large white rectangle in the center of Flash's workspace, it is like a virtual canvas.
 Here's where you draw the pictures, display text, and make objects move across the screen.

 Any graphics placed in this area are visible to the audience watching Flash when it plays.